Gamocologists/TranslatorBot/README.md

 2. Install .NET 8.0 or higher.
 3. Inside of the appsettings.json file insert your discord bot token in the 'token' field.
 4. Insert your DeepL API key in the 'deeplApiKey' field in the Modules/Translation/Data/translator_data.da file.
-5. Move to the direcotry with the Core.csproj file.
+5. Move to the directory with the Core.csproj file.
 7. Perform the command `dotnet build --configuration Release Core.csproj`
 8. Move to the directory bin/Release/net8.0 (or bin/Release/net9.0 if you are using .NET 9)
 9. Perform the command `dotnet Core.dll`